NSS-Post-Grad/knxhx-city-challenge/README.md

 ## Features List

 ### Add Neighborhood Organizations
   Users can add a new neighborhood organization to the directory.
-They can specify general info about the organization such as category, district, and
+They can specify general info about the organization such as category, district, and boundaries as well as add details about meetings.

-### Filter Neighborhood Organizations
-  feature description & image

 ### Add Residents
   feature description & image

-### Filter Residents
+### Search
-  feature description & image
+  Users have the ability to search both the neighborhood and resident directories.

+  Neighborhood orgs can be searched by city council district, organization type, active/non-active, meeting nights, and organization name.

+  Residents can be searched by name and neighborhood organization name.

+### Filtered Resident Views
+  When looking at the resident directory, users can view a mailing list by filtering residents by those who whould like a newsletter.

 ### Public vs Private Views
-  feature description & image
+  Only authorized users are able to view resident information and add data to the database, while the public is able to view available information about organizations.

 ## Technologies Used
   ![Python](neighborhoodApp/static/images/icons8-python-48.png)